Mai722/FuzzingResults/README.md

 RStudio is used to visually analyze the results.
 Therefore, in this section you will find the codes that have been used to represent the results graphically.

 ## PapersFiguresReproducibility
 Here you can find the R files to reproduce the figures of the paper.
+The only necessary change will be to specify properly the path where the CSV files are saved.

 ## Additional information